Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 I spotted these reindeer by the road in SE-Iceland

-Standing in front of them and looking into their glass eyes is surreal, I never realized how big this animal is until I saw it at the Wildlife Museum!
-The gun they used was a T/C Contender cal.
-45-70 and the weight of the bullet was 400 grain.
+Standing in front of them, looking into their glass eyes, is surreal.
+I never realized how big this animal is until I saw it at the Wildlife Museum!
+The gun they used was a T/C Contender caliber.
+45-70, and the weight of the bullet was 400 grain.

-Taxidermist Ted Pilgrim in the USA mounted the buffaloes.
-I wish I had a photo of the buffaloes to show you how big they really are.
+Taxidermist Ted Pilgrim in the USA mounted the buffalo.
+I wish I had a photo of the buffalo to show you how big they really are.

-Often school groups visit the museum - from Iceland, the Faroe Islands and students studying natural history have visited from Copenhagen.
-The museum also has lectures for kids as they are especially enthusiastic about seeing all these animals and hearing stories about hunting.
+Often, school groups visit the museum - from Iceland, the Faroe Islands, and students studying natural history have visited from Copenhagen.
+The museum also has lectures for kids, as they are especially enthusiastic about seeing all these animals and hearing hunting stories.

 Veiðisafnið - the Wildlife Museum

-There isn't another museum of this nature in Iceland and the Wildlife Museum is one of its kind in the Northern countries.
-Just imagine, this large museum - established and run by Páll - is one of its kind in the Northern countries!
+There isn't another museum of this nature in Iceland, and the Wildlife Museum is one of its kind in the Nordic countries.
+Just imagine, this large museum, established and run by Páll, is one of its kind in the Nordic countries!

-Páll has done everything at the museum himself from A-Z - apart from the taxidermy.
-95% of the animals at the museum have been haunted by Páll.
+Páll has done everything at the museum himself, from A to Z - apart from the taxidermy.
+Páll has haunted 95% of the animals at the museum.
 Most of the animals are the work of taxidermists in South Africa and are shipped to Iceland.

 According to Páll, the best taxidermists are in South Africa.
-The quality of the taxidermy is the central issue to the perfectionist Páll and is, of course, first-class.
+The quality of the taxidermy is the central issue for the perfectionist Páll and is, of course, first-class.

 Photo by Páll, he is a professional photographer, I am just an amateur photographer ;)

-All the ammunition for the guns is custom-made by Páll himself, he hunts the animals, he created the lighting and design of the museum, he is a photographer and he mops the floors.
+All the ammunition for the guns is custom-made by Páll himself; he hunts the animals, he created the museum's lighting and design, he is a photographer, and he mops the floors.
 He imports the goods directly and organizes the hunting tours himself without a middleman, which keeps the prices low.

-In 2009 Páll went on a hunting safari to South Africa and on that trip, he acquired an ostrich and a crocodile.
-The life-size ostrich is on display, it is a 2-meters-high male ostrich.
-It is huge, much bigger than I am, and almost scary looking, I would not want that animal running after me, nor any other animal for that matter!
+In 2009, Páll went on a hunting safari to South Africa and acquired an ostrich and a crocodile.
+The life-size ostrich is on display; it is a 2-meter-high male ostrich.
+It is enormous, much bigger than I am, and almost scary looking.
+I would not want that animal running after me, nor any other animal for that matter!

 A photo by Páll

-Páll also hunted 4 different types of antelopes and you can see their shoulder mount on one of the museum's walls.
+Páll also hunted four different types of antelopes, and you can see their shoulder mounts on one of the museum's walls.

-On the same trip in 2009, Páll took part in a rescue hunt where he shot a rhino with a dart from a specially made rifle.
-The rhino was darted and its horns removed - then the rhino was released.
+On the same trip in 2009, Páll participated in a rescue hunt, shooting a rhino with a dart from a specially made rifle.
+The rhino was darted, its horns removed, then released.

-Not having any horns the rhino is of no value to poachers - and thus its life was saved.
+Lacking horns, the rhino was of no value to poachers, and thus its life was saved.
 Poachers kill the rhinos for their horns, which they can get a good price for in Asia, as there the powdered horns of a rhino are believed to be medicinal.

-Mounted on the wall in one of the showrooms at the Wildlife Museum is a cast of the shoulder mount of that huge rhino.
+Mounted on the wall in one of the showrooms at the Wildlife Museum is a cast of the shoulder mount of that giant rhino.
 It is the only replica at the museum.

 Photo by Páll

-No photos are allowed inside the museum for security reasons, so I had to borrow some from the photographer and former TV cameraman - the hunter Páll.
-They are in black and white, as the Wildlife Museum uses black and white photos on its website.
+No photos are allowed inside the museum for security reasons, so I had to borrow some from the photographer and former TV cameraman, the hunter Páll.
+They are in black and white because the Wildlife Museum uses black-and-white photos on its website.

-Even though he is my brother-in-law I never got his permission.
-He eventually caved in though and allowed me to use some of the photos belonging to the museum.
+Even though he is my brother-in-law, I never got his permission.
+He eventually caved in, though, and allowed me to use some of the museum's photos.
 Thank you, Páll ;)

-250 animals (birds and mammals) are on display at the Wildlife Museum and 55 guns!
-Páll regularly moves things around and changes the display and improves - being the perfectionist he is.
+Páll regularly moves things around, changes the display, and improves it, being the perfectionist he is.

 A grey wolf hunted in December 2012 in Estonia was added to the museum in 2016.
 The grey wolf, the polar bear, and the moose are animals that have been bought for the museum.

-The latest additions to the Wildlife Museum are 8 animals from South Africa, which were hunted in 2016 and put on display in the summer of 2017.
+The latest additions to the Wildlife Museum are eight animals from South Africa, which were hunted in 2016 and put on display in the summer of 2017.

 Photo by Páll

 Some of the animals are on loan from the Icelandic Institute of Natural History, like the dusky leaf monkey, the beautiful big owl, and the lion's head.
-These items are old and were a donation to the Icelandic Institute of Natural History in Iceland.
+These items are old and were donated to the Icelandic Institute of Natural History.

 Páll runs the Wildlife Museum and lives at the museum with my sister.
 They have a breathtaking ocean view from their apartment - and they often see whales swimming by!
 Fancy that!
-Once a year they invite my whole family for a barbecue and a sleep-over at the museum.
-Which stopped during Covid, of course.
+Once a year, they invited my whole family to a barbecue and a sleepover at the museum.

-Then my husband and I slept on mattresses in the showroom with the polar bear and the lions, and when I opened my eyes in the morning I have 2 reindeer staring at me - plus a couple of swans flying over my head.
-It is quite a unique experience!
+Then my husband and I slept on mattresses in the showroom with the polar bear and the lions, and when I opened my eyes in the morning, I had two reindeer staring at me - plus a couple of swans flying over my head.
+It was quite a unique experience!

 The puffin - photo by Páll

-Páll is a trophy hunter with a good heart - the Indian in him tells him to follow the animals to the end and he is sure that he will meet their souls again.
-Until then the animals get eternal life at the museum.
+Páll is a trophy hunter with a good heart - the Indian in him tells him to follow the animals to the end, and he is sure that he will meet their souls again.
+Until then, the animals live eternally at the museum.

 Photo by Páll